Deconstructing tuples and other types

 Tuple elements with discards

 Often when deconstructing a tuple, you're interested in the values of only some elements.
-You can take advantage of C#'s support for discards, which are write-only variables whose values you've chosen to ignore.
-A discard is chosen by an underscore character ("_") in an assignment.
-You can discard as many values as you like; all are represented by the single discard, _
+You can take advantage of C#'s support for discards, which are write-only variables whose values you chose to ignore.
+You declare a discard with an underscore character ("_") in an assignment.
+You can discard as many values as you like; a single discard, _

 The following example illustrates the use of tuples with discards.
 The QueryCityDataForYears